Kornelija Sertić

-Kornelija Sertić was the first woman to graduate from the School of Medicine in Zagreb, in 1923.
+Kornelija Sertić (1897 – 1988) was the first woman to graduate from the School of Medicine in Zagreb, in 1923.
 The school opened in 1917.

 Early life

 Sertić was born in the Croatian town of Sveti Ivan Zelina (at that time a part of Austro-Hungarian Monarchy).
-She studied at the Medical Faculty in Graz in 1917.
-She graduated on 30 November 1923.
+In addition to her studies in Zagred, she also studied at the Medical Faculty in Graz, Austria.
+When she graduated in Zagreb on 30 November 1923, she was the first women to do so.